-Warning: The batter is VERY dense, thick and sticky so it definitely takes a little elbow grease to smooth it all down into the pan.
+Warning: The batter for these blondies is VERY dense, thick and sticky so it definitely takes a little elbow grease to smooth it all down into the pan.

-Here are just a couple of other cake mix recipes on my blog.
+Here are just a couple of other recipes that use boxes of cake mix on my blog.
 Most of them consist of just a few ingredients that anyone can make!